PhD Macroeconomics II

 • Topics

-This course is designed for 1st Year PhD students.
+This course is designed for first year PhD students.
 We will use a basic neo-classical macro model as a workhorse to introduce price frictions and heterogeneity in turn.
-Knowledge of a basic Real Business cycle (RBC) model is a prerequisite.
+Knowledge of a basic Real Business Cycle (RBC) model is a prerequisite.

 The models we use and tools we learn is of interest even if you do not wish to become a macroeconomist.
 Several features, such as monopolistic competition and incomplete markets, are used in other fields as well.